AlbertoVargasMoreno/jekyll-test/README.md

 this is my deployment, following the step by step tutorial on the docs of jekyll

 ---
-I'm concerned I followed the set up recommended in [www.tutorial.com][1], and I didn't getted the spected outcome.
+I'm concerned, I followed the recommended setup in [blog.shahednasser.com][1], and I didn't get the expected outcome.
-I'm just getting this README shown, what do I need to change to get the spected outcome.
+I'm just getting this README shown, what do I need to change to get the expected outcome?.

+---
+:thinking:
+now is working, but I cannot go through the pages about, posts, etc

+search: jekyll github pages
 [1]: https://blog.shahednasser.com/deploy-a-website-with-jekyll-and-github-pages/